Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-modes.md

 Adding a new color in `$theme-colors` is not enough for some of our components like [alerts]({{< docsref "/components/alerts" >}}) and [list groups]({{< docsref "/components/list-group" >}}).
 New colors must also be defined in `$theme-colors-text`, `$theme-colors-bg-subtle`, and `$theme-colors-border-subtle` for light theme; but also in `$theme-colors-text-dark`, `$theme-colors-bg-subtle-dark`, and `$theme-colors-border-subtle-dark` for dark theme.

 This is a manual process because Sass cannot generate its own Sass variables from an existing variable or map.
-In future versions of Boosted, we'll revisit this setup to reduce the duplication.
+In future versions of OUDS Web, we'll revisit this setup to reduce the duplication.

 ```scss
 // Required